2018 saw 3.4 million people from 177 countries sign up for Plastic Free July.

 - Address your letter or email to them personally.
 Even if the person you’re writing to decides to delegate the reply to someone else, they will at least be aware that you did get in touch — and usually they will have read what you had to say.

 - This should go without saying, but: always, always be respectful and treat them at eye-level.
-No matter how passionate you are about your subject matter.
+No matter how passionate you are about banning plastics from your home.

 Mistake 3: Jumping on an NGO’s bandwagon